Special Domestic Violence Criminal Jurisdiction Implementation

 Length and Time Phasing of Assistance

-At least one year.
+Information regarding length of awards will be included in an annual solicitation for the program.
 Funds are released on an as needed basis to the grantee.
-See the following for information on how assistance is awarded/released: Periodic drawdowns should be based upon immediate disbursement/reimbursement needs and project progress.
+Periodic drawdowns should be based upon immediate disbursement/reimbursement needs and project progress.

 Who do I contact about this opportunity?